 Each morning Top Dive, located inside the Intercontinental Resort, offers a 2-tank dive trip from 8 am to 12 pm.
 It’s not so common in Polynesia.
 I appreciated to make the most of my morning, then plan something else in the afternoon to explore more of Moorea Island.
 Bonus: They give free nitrox to certified divers!

 We went diving in Rotui and Mamaro sites, between Opuhonu Bay and Cook Bay.
 From a coral point of view, unfortunately, I knew before going, Moorea suffered a lot from several coral bleaching events.
 Why more than anywhere else?
 I can’t be sure but a combined effect of global warming with crown-of-thorns starfish invasion could be a reason.
-At least the island is the home of CRIOBE (Island Research Centre & Environment Observatory) and the NGO Coral Gardener and is well looked after thanks to their efforts.
+At least the island is the home of CRIOBE (Island Research Centre & Environment Observatory) which is carefully looking after the reefs.

 On a positive side, on each dive and even while snorkelling, I saw many turtles in Moorea, which wasn’t the case in any of the other islands I visited.
 Moorea reefs are the home of hawksbill and green turtles.
 If you wonder how to recognise them, the green turtle has a clean, shiny shell while the hawksbill has a less appealing look (but we still love them!).
 While the hawksbills are friendly and let you approach, the green turtles are shy and became scared at divers chasing them so please, respect the instruction of keeping your distance from them.